dynamsoft-docs/barcode-reader-docs/programming/features/barcode-formats-and-count-v9.6.42.md

 ## Set Barcode Count

-The `expectedBarcodeCount` parameter controls the number of expected results of the recognized barcodes via barcode reader from a single image.
+The `ExpectedBarcodesCount` parameter controls the number of expected results of the recognized barcodes via barcode reader from a single image.
 The process will be stopped as soon as the count of successfully decoded barcodes reaches the expected amount.

-There are some suggestions on how to set the `expectedBarcodeCount`:
+There are some suggestions on how to set the `ExpectedBarcodesCount`:

-- When your project is designed for decoding a **single** barcode per image or frame, the recommended `expectedBarcodeCount` is **1**.
+- When your project is designed for decoding a **single** barcode per image or frame, the recommended `ExpectedBarcodesCount` is **1**.
 This will sharply improve the processing speed.
-- When there are **n** barcodes in a single image or frame (**n** is a fixed number) and you'd like the barcode reader to decode **all of them**, the recommended `expectedBarcodeCount` is **n**.
+- When there are **n** barcodes in a single image or frame (**n** is a fixed number) and you'd like the barcode reader to decode **all of them**, the recommended `ExpectedBarcodesCount` is **n**.
-- When the number of barcodes is unknown and you want to output **as many** barcode results as possible, you can set the `expectedBarcodeCount` to the **maximum possible value** of `expectedBarcodeCount`.
+- When the number of barcodes is unknown and you want to output **as many** barcode results as possible, you can set the `ExpectedBarcodesCount` to the **maximum possible value** of `ExpectedBarcodesCount`.
-- When the number of barcodes is unknown and you want to output **at least one** barcode result as **soon** as possible, you can set the `expectedBarcodeCount` to **0**.
+- When the number of barcodes is unknown and you want to output **at least one** barcode result as **soon** as possible, you can set the `ExpectedBarcodesCount` to **0**.
 The barcode reader will try to decode at least one barcode from the image.

 <div class="sample-code-prefix template2"></div>
    >- JavaScript